HTTP Stream API

 HTTP Headers

-All HTTP headers required for Streaming Ingest are prefixed with x-hdx-.
-Firewall rules should be adjusted where necessary to allow for the additional headers x-hdx-.
-If x-hdx- headers are omitted 4xx style response will be issued by the end-point.
+Most HTTP headers required for streaming ingest are prefixed with x-hdx-.
+Firewall rules should be adjusted where necessary to allow for the additional headers x-hdx- and Authorization.
+If x-hdx- headers are omitted, a 4xx-style response will be issued by the endpoint.

 Header keyDescriptionValues